YKLoh666/AACS3273-Past-Year-Answer/Fundamentals to AI.md

   - The model of $\alpha$ is $\{(p, q), (p, \neg q), (\neg p, q)\}$
   - Since $M(KB) \subseteq M(\alpha)$, we show that $KB \vdash_i \alpha$

-- **Logical Reasoning** - the process of constructing a new physical configuration from the old ones.
+- **Theorem Proving** - the process of constructing a new physical configuration from the old ones.
 - **Grounding** - connection between the logical representation and the physical world.